pgibler/cmdh/README.md

 # cmdh - Create Linux commands from natural language

-cmdh (short for Command Helper) is a tool I made to first help myself learn Linux.
-It turns out to be pretty good at generating all sorts of commands, even highly specific and complex ones.
+cmdh (short for Command Helper) is a tool I made to help myself learn Linux commands.
+I'd know what I wanted to do, but wouldn't know the specific command.
+It works great for that.
+It turns out to also be pretty good at generating all sorts of commands, even highly specific and complex ones.
 It's saved me many hours already of searching through documentation everytime I need to do something in the terminal.
 I would eventually like to move the system to using LLaMa to make it fully open source.
 Until that happens, I'm releasing what I have as it's already been a productivity winner for me.

 Roadmap: The issues tracker contains possible improvements to the tool.
 There are some cool ideas that could be added to this to make it way more functional too.
 I will add them to the tracker as I think of them.
 I'm open to PRs with good ideas in them as well.